megazear7/tactile-archetype/README.md

 ## Current Status

 1. Remove references to Mustache and the npm dependency.
+1. Refactor the ajax
+1. Fix each component
 1. Update the broker to return promises.
 1. Update the HTTP PUT to append to a "node array".
 This would be a concept built on top of Neo4J.